anon-public/expense_tracking/README.md

 ---

-## 🤖 AI-Powered Features (Coming Soon)
+##  AI-Powered Features (Coming Soon)

-> *This is where SpendSense goes from a good tool to an indispensable one.*
+> *This is where Expent goes from a good tool to an indispensable one.*

 We are actively building an intelligent AI layer on top of Expent's core functionality.
 Here's a preview of what's coming:

 <img width="1177" height="322" alt="image" src="https://github.com/user-attachments/assets/82f1e0c8-68eb-4dde-b9e8-81dda2f4c2ff" />

-### 🧠 Planned AI Capabilities
+###  Planned AI Capabilities

-#### 💬 Conversational Expense Assistant
+####  Conversational Expense Assistant
-Ask questions in plain English — *"How much did I spend on food last month?"* or *"Show me my subscriptions I haven't used in 60 days."* Get instant, accurate answers without touching a filter.
+Ask questions in plain English  *"How much did I spend on food last month?"* or *"Show me my subscriptions I haven't used in 60 days."* Get instant, accurate answers without touching a filter.

-#### 📈 Spending Insights & Anomaly Detection
+####  Spending Insights & Anomaly Detection
 Expent will proactively surface patterns and flag unusual charges before you even notice them.
 Think of it as having a personal CFO who never sleeps.

-#### 🔮 Monthly Budget Forecasting
+####  Monthly Budget Forecasting
-Based on your historical spending patterns, the AI will predict where you'll land at month's end — and suggest adjustments to hit your goals.
+Based on your historical spending patterns, the AI will predict where you'll land at month's end and will suggest adjustments to hit your goals.

-#### 🏷️ Automatic Categorization
+####  Automatic Categorization
 Stop manually tagging every expense.
-The AI will intelligently categorize transactions based on merchant name, amount, and context — and learn from your corrections.
+The AI will intelligently categorize transactions based on merchant name, amount, and context and will learn from your corrections.

-#### 📝 Natural Language Expense Logging
+####  Natural Language Expense Logging
 Just say *"spent $14 on coffee this morning"* and Expent handles the rest.
-No forms, no dropdowns, no friction.
+No forms, no dropdowns.

-#### 📊 Weekly AI Summary Report
+####  Weekly AI Summary Report
-A beautifully formatted digest landing in your inbox every Monday — your spending week in review, written by AI, personalized for you.
+A beautifully formatted digest landing in your inbox every Monday your spending week in review, written by AI, personalized for you.

 ---

-### 🏗️ AI Architecture (Planned)
+###  AI Architecture (Planned)

 ```
 User Input (Chat / Voice)